realAleksha/kotli/docs/about.md

 :::tip[&nbsp;]
 Kotli aims to streamline this process by generating code based on the planned architecture.
-The less code is written, the fewer issues it has... but it is not certain.
+The less code is written, the fewer issues it has… but it is not certain.
 :::

 :::info[&nbsp;]
-There's also potential for training an AI to auto-generate code for specific business situations.
+There's also the possibility of training an AI to auto-generate code for specific business situations.
 :::

 ## Learn while coding